DomainDrivenArchitecture/c4k-nextcloud/src/test/resources/local-integration-test/README.md

 * Create and deploy the k8s yaml:
 `java -jar target/uberjar/c4k-nextcloud-standalone.jar valid-config.edn valid-auth.edn | sudo k3s kubectl apply -f -`

+Some of the steps may take some min to be effective, but eventually nextcloud should be available at: https://cloudhost

 # TODO

 * add possibility to use local certificate in dda-backup backup function